Photography: Toby Lewis Thomas

 This is a book for us all.
-The adventures of Dolly Alderton may, or may not, be our own, but we can easily see ourselves behind the author’s feelings and on what she takes from each of her experiences.
-It might not be THE book of our lives, but it’s a book about life, and it deserves the spotlight, at least we think so.
+The adventures of Dolly Alderton may, or may not, be our own, but we can easily see ourselves behind the author’s feelings and in what she takes from each of her experiences.
+It might not be THE book of our lives, but it’s a book about life, and it deserves the spotlight, at least we believe so.

-At the beginning, “Everything I know about love” takes us back to Dolly’s teenage years.
-Although there are no two lives alike, we can find common traits with our own life: the way we fall in love, the search for the job of our dreams, our friends’ precious advices, or even the disastrously epic parties… We’ve all been there, right?
+In the beginning, “Everything I know about love” takes us back to Dolly’s teenage years.
+Although there are no two lives alike, we can find common traits with our own life: the way we fall in love, the search for our dream job, our friends’ precious advices, or even the disastrously epic parties… We’ve all been there, right?

 The feeling of comprehension and the truth with which the author speaks to us is, perhaps, what makes this book so appealing.
 Her (very characteristic) sense of humor and her laid-back tone accompany us throughout the book and, chapter by chapter, we gain empathy for the character.